jasonsalas/go-streaming-media-server/README.md

 ### Compile & run the HTTP server
 Start (or build) the server, which listens for requests on port 8080:
 - `go run main.go`
-- `go build -o server main.go` and then `./server`
-- (Or `./server.exe` for Windows)
+- `go build -o server main.go` and then `./server` (or `./server.exe` for Windows)

 ### Test your server's endpoint
-Run cURL to make sure the contents of the manifest are being served:
+Ensure the contents of the manifest are being served:
 - `curl -i  http://localhost:8080/BachGavotteShort/outputlist.m3u8`

 ### Preview your streaming media